Terms and Conditions

 invoice is $500.
 Invoices in excess of $500 must be paid by check

 or other bank instrument.
 9. SHIPPING: Shipping is the responsibility of the buyer.
 Shipping is not necessarily expensive unless there is damage.
 Creighton-Davis will help to arrange shipping, but individuals are free to use their own shippers.
-We recommend; Craters and Freighters for large items and goods easily damaged.
-Smaller parcels may be shipped through the Mailbox etc. UPS system.
-We arrange shipping that will not result in damage, but this might be slightly more expensive than alternative services.
 If you use alternative shipping, we can't be responsible for any resulting damage.
 Note: there is a minimum shipping charge of $25 to cover materials, handling and basic shipping fees if Creighton-Davis arranges shipping.
 10. Note: Works may be withdrawn from the original listings at any time and for any reason, and if not delivered to the buyer after payment, may be exempt from the contract terms of the auction.
 11. Auction reserves the right to refuse bids or registrations from any individual or other interest for any reason. |

 |